syncfusion-content/winui-docs/winui/Calendar-Date-Picker/Date-Selection-And-Restriction.md

 ## Change shape of today and selected date

- You can customize the today and selected date cell shape in dropdown calendar using [SelectionShape](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDatePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDatePicker_SelectionShape) property to customize the shape of date cells border.
+ You can customize the today and selected date cell shape in drop-down calendar using the [SelectionShape](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Calendar.SfCalendarDatePicker.html#Syncfusion_UI_Xaml_Calendar_SfCalendarDatePicker_SelectionShape) property to customize the shape of date cells border.
 The default value of `SelectionShape` property is **Rectangle**.

 {% tabs %}
 {% highlight XAML %}